State-of-the-art residential living for people with Prader-Willi syndrome

 Individuals with PWS suffer cognitive and physical challenges that are unique, complex, and life-threatening.
 As a result, people with PWS are unable to live independently, and all require 24-hour residential care in specially designed homes with a highly trained staff.

-PWHC currently is raising funds to buy, refurbish, and staff the first such PWS home in the San Francisco Bay Area.
+PWHC currently is raising funds to buy, refurbish, and staff our SECOND home in the San Francisco Bay Area.

 Support

 A PWS home is only as good as the people who staff and support that home.
-While providing a residence to individuals with PWS is a primary goal, PWHC also acts as a nexus for residential PWS information and training through our expertise and contacts with some of the foremost experts on PWS in the world.
+While providing a residence to individuals with PWS is a primary goal, PWHC also acts as a nexus for residential PWS information and training through our expertise and contacts with some of the foremost experts on PWS in the world, including Dr. Suzanne Cassidy, BJ Goff, and Lisa Graziano.

 PWHC constantly is recruiting PWS experts from around the globe to join our team of residential advisers and trainers.